Deb’s Process for Selling Your Home

 - When the final deal has been negotiated and the paperwork signed, the 10-day clock begins for the buyer to conduct inspections.

 - Inspection results usually require another round of negotiations.
-This can be stressful, but we can get through it!
+This can be stressful, but we will get through it!
+There is a 5-day renegotiation process to deal with inspection problems.
+Learn about the inspection process.

-- Once inspection issues have been resolved, we can relax for a few weeks (usually).
+- Once inspection and appraisal issues have been resolved, we can relax for a few weeks (usually).

 - I will check up regularly with the buyer’s lender to make sure the financing is going well and will be on time.